ASKnetCommunity/ASKsek-Launched-in-Bor-Town/README.md

 During the Launch of the ASKsek, Mr. Nyiko Baptist organised a physics practical session with the S4 students with a focus on ‘Motion Under Gravity”.
 With the available tools in the ASKSek, Baptist was able to use;
-1. Retort Stand with Clamps, 2.A piece of thread(120cm), 3.
-A stop watch/Clock, 4.
-A pendulum Bob, 5.
-Meter Rule  of which all the needed apparatus where available in the ASKsek.
+- Retort Stand with Clamps,
+- A piece of thread(120cm),
+- A stop watch/Clock,
+- A pendulum Bob,
+- Meter Rule  of which all the needed apparatus where available in the ASKsek.

 According to the Programs Manager of Ataka Hub, Ghai Tong , the ASksek contains science equipments for, Biology Practicals, I.e (Microscope, slides,
 Physics Practicals I.e (retort stands, clamps, pendulum bob, masses, Glass block, meter rule etc.